 Sure, kids might not thrill to the wonders of changing foliage quite the way grown-ups do.
 But most enjoy trips to pretty destinations, with fun stops to hike, eat, and play along the way.
-While choices are plentiful in these parts, we're highlighting a few especially lovely fall locales that combine great fall color with fun family activities.
-Now all you have to do is convince the kids to put down their devices and appreciate the scenery.
-For more autumn hotspots around the country, check out our complete fall leaves and foliage guide.
+These fall locales combine great fall color with fun family activities.
+Now all you have to do is convince the kids to put down their devices and appreciate the scenery!
+For more autumn hotspots around the country, check out the complete Mommy Poppins fall leaves and foliage guide.

 There are many bird species to spot in the marshlands of Maudslay.
 Photo by Nancy Witham Allred/courtesy of Newberryport.com